Robin-Hoodie/io.oreon.geo/README.md

 The comments will be updated in real-time as they come in.

 This project was written in Vue and uses Firestore as its real-time database as well as its authentication providers.
-Drawing the map and marking the users' last known location is handled via the Google Maps API
+Drawing the map and marking the users' last known location is handled via the Google Maps API.

+When you choose to Sign Up for an account you will need to provide an alias.
+An alias should be unique, this logic will be handled by a Firebase Function.
 Lastly, Materialize is used as the CSS framework.

 ## Live version